-A Spritz is a popular apéritif found in Italy and popular in the Spring and Summer because of its refreshing taste.
+What is a Spritz?
+This popular apéritif found in Italy and popular in the Spring and Summer because of its refreshing taste.
 It is low in alcohol, aromatic with citrus, and slightly bitter.
 It is easy to make and perfect for any time of day or even any occasion.
-The orange vibrant color is unmistakable and is easily spotted on cafe tables when walking the streets of Italy.
-It is also made with one of my favorite things – prosecco!
+The orange vibrant color is unmistakable.
+It’s easily spotted on cafe tables when walking the streets of Italy… and made with one of my favorite things – prosecco!

 We first enjoyed this amazing cocktail when we were in Parma, Italy for 90 days.
 I really didn’t know what to expect but once we had that first taste – we were hooked!
 It is an Italian tradition of sorts to enjoy after work when meeting with friends.